Balm Bench

 For the Science Hippies

 Sesame oil is mostly triglycerides rich in oleic and linoleic acids, with smaller amounts of palmitic and stearic acids.
-That balance keeps it liquid at room temperature, low in crystallization problems, and useful for adding flow and plasticity to blends that would otherwise set too stiff or feel brittle.
+That balance keeps it liquid at room temperature and useful for softening stiff blends that would otherwise set too hard or feel brittle.